Revision of the UN Manual on the Effective Prevention and Investigation of Extra-Legal, Arbitrary and Summary Executions (the Minnesota Protocol)

 Background to the Minnesota Protocol

-The Minnesota Protocol was – and remains – a ground-breaking piece of work with significant impact.
-However, the time is ripe for revision, to take account of developments in both international law and forensic science.
-As a key UN text providing guidance on the practical implementation of the duty to protect life and the obligation to investigate potentially unlawful deaths, its updating will ensure its continuing relevance over the coming decades.
-In a number of resolutions, the UN Commission on Human Rights called for such a revision (also later referenced by its successor, the Human Rights Council).
+The 1991 Minnesota Protocol was a ground-breaking piece of work with significant impact.
+However, as the professional using the document made clear to the Special Rapporteur and to OHCHR, the time was ripe for revision, to take account of developments in both international law and forensic science.
+As a key UN text providing guidance on the practical implementation of the duty to protect life and the obligation to investigate potentially unlawful deaths, its updating could ensure its continuing relevance over the coming decades.
+In a number of resolutions, the UN Commission on Human Rights had indeed called for such a revision (also later referenced by its successor, the Human Rights Council).

 The revision process